YottaDB/YDBDoc/ProgGuide/utility.rst

 This example selects %D, then selects %GSE and %GSEL and deselects %D. Because the example enters <RETURN> at the Output Device: <terminal>: prompt, the output goes to the principal device.

+.. _rce-util:

 +++++++++++
 %RCE
 +++++++++++

 The %RCE utility replaces every occurrence of a text string with another text string in a routine or a list of routines.

 %RCE uses %RSEL to select routines.
-For more information, see `%RSEL`_.
+For more information, see :ref:`rsel-util`.

 %RCE prompts for a text string to replace and its replacement. %RCE searches for text strings in a case-sensitive manner. %RCE issues a warning message if you specify a control character such as a <TAB> in the text string or its replacement. %RCE confirms your selection by displaying the text string and its replacement between a left and right arrow.
 The arrows highlight any blank spaces that you might have included in the text string or its replacement.